diademiemi/homelab_v2/README.md

 Vaultwarden | Password Manager | https://github.com/dani-garcia/vaultwarden | Cloud | Password manager for my devices

 ## Archived
-I'm ultimately archiving these repositories as I'm not planning on using this setup anymore.
+I'm ultimately abandoning these repositories as I'm not planning on using this setup anymore.
+Feel free to ask me questions about it though.

 You may notice the local server is only used for Syncthing and Jellyfin.
 The overhead on this for running it in a virtual machine, in Kubernetes, managed with ArgoCD is a bit extreme, even for me.